Ashardalon125/Final_Project/README.md

 # Final_Project

 ## Description
-This code simulates particle collisions according the to the classical models proposed in Taylor's Classical Physics textbook.
-It is capable of accounting for multiple types of collisions.
+This code simulates a point projectile moving in a fixed, spherical potential.

 ## Instructions for Installation
 This program runs in Jupyter notebook.
 In order to get the software, please follow the instructions on their website.